AlexsLemonade/scpca-downstream-analyses/optional-clustering-analysis/README.md

 ## Analysis overview

-Libraries are unique, which means that the optimal clustering is likely to be library-dependent.
+Single-cell gene expression libraries are unique, which means that the optimal clustering is likely to be library-dependent.
 The clustering analysis workflow provided here can be used to explore different methods of clustering and test a range of parameter values for given graph-based clustering methods in order to identify the optimal clustering for each library.

 We evaluate the clustering results across each of the parameters tested by looking at the following measures: